jared-hughes/casual-serious-language/README.md

 1. Pointer graph must be a DAG (to make the GC easier, or just for fun).
 However, cycles are useful (such as passing messages to a main controller), so certain structs can choose to be "owned", preventing more than one reference to them from existing.
 This allows them to reference their owner via a `WeakRef` that is always valid.
 If the owner is deleted, the object is deleted.

 ## Development

+We use `clippy` for linting.
+Run `cargo clippy` or set up your editor to use clippy.
+The repository includes a `.vscode` that configures rust-analyzer to use clippy.

 To run all tests and take snapshots of what changed: